 The film's tonal qualities with overtones of horror precluded a PG.
 But examiners made the case that a 15 classification would be too high and would prevent younger teenagers, who would be a natural audience for the film, from seeing it.

 The BBFC has announced the winner of their centenary competition for kids.
 10 year old Jason Bangar from Birmingham will have his BBFC Black Card design shown ahead of every cinema screening of summer blockbuster Diary of a Wimpy Kid: Dog

 Days (U), which opens on 3 August.

 The competition is part of the BBFC's centenary celebrations, with all entries judged by BBFC Education Officer Lucy Brett and Demir Yavuz, Technical Manager at 20th Century Fox.

-under 18 to use their own cinema-going experiences as inspiration for a new BBFC Black Card design.
+use their own cinema-going experiences as inspiration for a new BBFC Black Card design.
 Jason's design incorporates a traditional 35mm projector, popcorn and theatrical curtains.
-The design will be replicated by a professional designer
+The design will be replicated by a professional designer and shown

 BBFC Annual Report 2011: BBFC find out their value in the internet age, announce plans for new research into sexual violence & adopt a tougher line on exempt video content

 Sexual violence in films and the availability of content potentially harmful to children in exempt videos were two key issues for the BBFC in 2011 and are carrying through into work undertaken by the BBFC in 2012.